rio88/ip_scan/README.md

     $file_to_scan = "index.html";

-You cam leave this empty if you don't wanna scan for a specific file, otherwise fill this in with the path of your choice.
+You can leave this empty if you don't wanna scan for a specific file, otherwise fill this in with the path of your choice.